tiny poems by Grant Hackett

 nor fishing a river after rain.

-after miles of darkness, what wants to be said?
+after miles of darkness, who wants it said?

 beyond an open gate, hanging chimes.